Crail Harbor in Scotland

 Aberdour Castle in Easter Aberdour, Scotland

 To piggy-back on my recent post about Elie, Scotland, today I want to make mention of a splendid farm shop located about a mile outside of the village, right off of A917.
-It was so splendid, in fact, that we made the hour and ten minute journey from Edinburgh two additional times!
+It is called Ardross Farm Shop and it was so splendid, in fact, that we made the hour and ten minute journey from Edinburgh two additional times!

 When Mr. C and I travel, our basic routine is to eat the majority of lunches out, as we often spend our days driving and exploring.
 We prefer to cook breakfasts and dinners in (one of many reasons we always rent a home rather than stay in a hotel).
 Truthfully, it’s Mr. C who does most (okay, all) of the cooking, although I’m pretty good at drinking wine and cheering him along.
 We enjoy dining at home when we travel for a few reasons.